-6.01: Chief Judge - Appointed Officials.
+6.01: Chief Judge-Appointed Officials for World Championships.
+(2016) (2018)

-At least six (6) months prior to the start of the World Tournament, the President of the IWWF shall appoint the Chief Judge for the World Tournament from among the Chief Judges proposed by each Region Tournament Council.
+At least six (6) months prior to the start of the World Tournament, the President of the IWWF shall appoint the Chief Judge for the World Tournament from among the Chief Judges proposed by each Confederation Tournament Council.

-The President of the IWWF shall appoint for the World Tournament the Homologator, the Chief Calculator, and the assistant to the Chief Judge from among the officials proposed by each Region Tournament Council.
+The President of the IWWF shall appoint for the World Tournament the Homologator, the Scorer Chief Calculator, and the assistant to the Chief Judge from among the officials proposed by each Confederation Tournament Council.

-The Appointed Judges shall be selected by each Regional Council.
+The Appointed Judges shall be selected by each Confederation Council.
 All appointed judges must be qualified in all three events.